This post may contain affiliate links. Please read our disclosure policy.

 These mason jar meal prep salads can help you plan better for what you want for lunch or can be an easy lunch to pack for the kids to take to school.
 Trust me when I say this cold tortellini salad in a mason jar is going to be your newest obsession.
 Seriously!

 Make these mason jar salads the night before and grab one out of the fridge as you’re headed out for your day.
-You can eat them straight out of the jar but sometimes it’s a little difficult – try to remember to bring a Tupperware container or bowl to dump your salad into!
+You can eat them straight out of the jar but sometimes it’s a little difficult – try to remember to bring a Tupperware container or bowl to invert your salad into!